isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [NL.25: Don't use `void` as an argument type](#Rl-void)

 Most of these rules are aesthetic and programmers hold strong opinions.
-IDEs also tend to have defaults and a range of alternatives.These rules are suggested defaults to follow unless you have reasons not to.
+IDEs also tend to have defaults and a range of alternatives.
+These rules are suggested defaults to follow unless you have reasons not to.

 More specific and detailed rules are easier to enforce.

-### <a name="Rl-comments"></a> NL.1: Don't say in comments what can be clearly stated in code
+### <a name="Rl-comments"></a>NL.1: Don't say in comments what can be clearly stated in code

 ##### Reason